essif-lab/framework/docs/terms/data-collector.md

 ### Notes:

 :::info Editor's note
-TNO to revise the footnote markers
+Footnote markers need to be revised
 :::

 [^1x]: In the same way that the data collector needs to collect data in order to be able to decide whether or not to commit, %%agents|agent%% of the %%peer party|peer-party%% need to collect data for making a similar commitment decision.
 Requests for such data are to be processed by the %%data discloser component|data-discloser%% under guidance of its %%data-discloser-policy|data-discloser-policy%%.